 CorePower Yoga – Hot Power Fusion | 200 Hours

 WASUP Yoga – SUP Yoga Teacher Training | 25 Hours

 Sealevel Hot Yoga – Bikram Yoga | 200 Hours

 Completed November 2016

-For business inquires or just to say hello, shoot me an email at: Kathleen@KathleenLovesYoga.com
+For business inquires, send me an email at: Kathleen@KathleenLovesYoga.com